In this tutorial, we will be showing you how to get Netflix up and running on your Raspberry Pi.

 Once the “Add-ons” page is open, go ahead and click “Netflix” (2.) to open up the Netflix add-on.

-The first time that you open the Netflix add-on, you will be asked to enter your login details.
-The plugin needs these details to log you in to Netflix.
+2. The first time you open the Kodi Netflix add-on you will be required to choose a login method.

 The first time you watch a show, you will have to run through the process of installing the DRM modules the plugin requires to work.